-- Your dependent who was under age 13 when the care was provided and for whom you can claim an exemption, - 2) Your spouse who was physically or mentally not able to care for himself or herself, or - 3) Your dependent who was physically or mentally not able to care for himself or herself and for whom you can claim an exemption (or could claim an exemption except the person had \$2,750 or more of gross income).
+- Your dependent who was under age 13 when the care was provided and for whom you can claim an exemption, - 2.
+Your spouse who was physically or mentally not able to care for himself or herself, or - Your dependent who was physically or mentally not able to care for himself or herself and for whom you can claim an exemption (or could claim an exemption except the person had \$3,100 or more of gross income or filed a joint return).